Garvs15/PPS_2022/2221041/prog14.md

-## Program 14: Write a program to use goto statement
+## Program 14: Write a program to use goto statement.

 ```c
 #include <stdio.h>